English adventures

 on a self-guided trip which allowed us lots of freedom to stop and explore many beautiful tiny villages and old churches.
 Some highlights were the visit to Quarr Abbey - home to a small community of monks and some friendly pigs!

 We cycled on to St Mildred’s church where we discovered the tombs of Prince Louis & Princess Victoria of Battenburg - Queen Victoria’s family.
 So amazing and humbling to see their graves in such a small graveyard.
-We continued on cycling the narrow lanes and peering over the hedges to see cows or sheep grazing.
+We continued on cycling the narrow lanes and peering over the hedges to view the cows or sheep grazing.
 Finally arriving in the harbour town of Yarmouth.
-We are staying in the main square upstairs at The Bugle Coaching Inn.
+We stayed in the main square upstairs at The Bugle Coaching Inn.

 Early to bed tonight to prepare for a 38km cycle tomorrow.
 Fingers crossed for sunny conditions.